alex-truby/galvanize_capstone_2/README.md

 <div align="left">

 * Normally distributed residuals - This assumption was NOT met by the data.
-Further explanation and data exploration around where and why this failed can be found **HERE** (link to another README.)
+Further explanation and data exploration around where and why this failed can be found [here](https://github.com/alex-truby/galvanize_capstone_2/blob/master/linear_regression_README.md).
 * Variance of the residuals is constant - This assumption also was NOT met by the data.
 The link above contains a detailed exploration of this assumption as well.

 Because not all of the assumptions for lienar regression were met by the data, the coefficients from this model will not give accurate insight as to how the features are impacting the target.
 Given that obtaining this insight was the goal of this project, we will move on to a random forest model for analysis.